bguerout/oleoduc/README.md

 ## compose(...streams, [options])

-Same as oleoduc but without promise stuff.
+Same as oleoduc but without promise stuff and stream composition capability

 #### Parameters